Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

 </table>

-### Challenges per group
+#### Challenges per group
 - Group 1: The intervals are around 7 bins long,
-  - so its first interval pair would be undetected, despite occuring as a diagonal without interruptions, it would only be detected with a lower minimum_length value.
+  - so despite occuring as a diagonal without interruptions, the group's first interval pair would be undetected unless the minimum_length value is set to be very low.
   - Its second interval pair would also not result in a diagonal due to the latter interval being a variation with a different left hand.

-- Group 2: intervals are variants, and usually one of the variants will include extra bins, resulting in the broken diagonal in the Similarity Matrix between the intervals.
+- Group 2: this group relates intervals that are based on variants.
+When this happens, then even in the case of no extra or missing notes, the intervals belonging to a variant will include a different number of bins than those of the other.

 - Group 3: challenges are similar to group 2

-- Group 4: The intervals are longer and they are not variants; the differences between them are due to rehearsal elements.
+- Groups 4, 5, and 6: The intervals are longer and they are not variants; the differences between them are due to rehearsal elements.

-- Groups 5 and 6 have similar traits as group 4.

-### Similarity Matrixes of intra-group fragment pairs
-The tick indices reflect the bin numbers within the SSM of the whole rehearsal.
+A closer look at the similarity matrixes between intervals of a group can demonstrate the above traits.

 <table>
   <tr>